ahmernajar/zero-shot-learning/README.md

 Zero shot learning consists in training a machine/agent with little training data and then test it on a  similar or random environment

-In this respository i have used four methods to solve the zero shot learning problem on UAV I do this project on Parrot-BeBop-2 Drone
+In this respository i have used three methods to solve the zero shot learning problem on UAV I do this project on Parrot-BeBop-2 Drone